 Everything you need to know about travelling to Italy in 2021…

-The FCO is currently advising against all but essential travel to Italy.
-The country is also categorised as an Amber destination; fully vaccinated adults and children under 18 are not required to quarantine on return to the UK.
+Italy is currently categorised as an Amber destination; fully vaccinated adults and children under 18 are not required to quarantine on return to the UK.
 All other passengers are required to quarantine at home for 10 days on their return to the UK (or 5 days under the Test to Release Scheme).
 Please see below for testing requirements.

 Passengers are required to fill out a Passenger Locator Form before travelling to Italy.
 When giving details of your address overseas, the villa name and region should be sufficient.
 You will be asked to show proof of the completed document before boarding the plane.
 Download the form here.